-Are you prepared handle salary and compensation negotiations whenever they arise during your job interivews?
-Are you confident in your ability to negotiate the best salary job offer?
-Then go take our Salary Negotiation, Compensation, and Job Offer Quiz to test your salary negotiation readiness before reading these answers.
+Are you prepared to handle salary and compensation negotiations whenever they arise during your job interviews?
+Are you confident in your ability to negotiate the best salary offer?
+Check out the quiz below, which covers all aspects of salary offers and negotiation.

 - A good starting point when thinking of a new job is to try to negotiate at least a 20 percent increase over your current salary.